Skip to main content

 • humor

 The humor in the game is characterized by a mix of dark and absurd elements, often revolving around the player's role as a villain, which many find entertaining and reminiscent of classic RPGs.
-While some players appreciate the comedic dialogue and the game's lighthearted take on evil, others feel that the humor can fall flat or become repetitive, particularly as the story progresses.
-Overall, the humor is a notable aspect that adds charm to the gameplay, despite some criticisms regarding its execution and depth.
+While some players appreciate the comedic dialogue and the game's lighthearted take on evil, others feel that the humor can be hit or miss, with some moments falling flat or becoming repetitive.
+Overall, the humor adds a unique charm to the gameplay, making it enjoyable for those who appreciate a twisted sense of fun.

 • “Hilariously evil.”